Using the information sources – i.e. databases – provided by Erasmus University Library is generally subject to restrictions:

 - Lastly, the actual use of database information – e.g. in research reports – is governed by copyright law.
 Users are advised to refer to the database terms and conditions or consult the Copyright Information Point.

 Erasmus University Library assumes that all potential users will observe the restrictions set out above.
 As such, all responsibility for lawful use lies with the user.
-Users are advised to consult the database-specific conditions for the current licensing agreements.

 Improper use is deemed to be not only illegal, but also immoral, as it might temporarily exclude others from accessing information.
 Erasmus University Library will take action against any instances of improper use, including financial penalties if applicable.

 Users who expect that they will reach or exceed the relevant data limit or who wish to use retrieval systems foreign to the system are advised to contact the library in order to look for a mutually satisfying solutions.